codeigniter4/CodeIgniter4/user_guide_src/source/outgoing/localization.rst

 Content Negotiation
 -------------------

-You can setup content negotiation to happen automatically by setting two additional settings in Config/App.
+You can set up content negotiation to happen automatically by setting two additional settings in Config/App.
 The first value tells the Request class that we do want to negotiate a locale, so simply set it to true::

     public $negotiateLocale = true;